AzadCloudDevOps/node-todo-cicd/README.md

 ### Continuous Deployment
 #### Using Dockerfile
-* Login into Jenkins with credentials say username and password
+* Login to Jenkins with credentials say username and password
 * Click on new item of freestyle project
 * Set description for the project.
 * Add GitHub repository Url in GitHub project.